Allow brittany to run when it can't write a global config file #226

 My use case is running brittany in a sandbox, providing it exactly one

-.
+.brittany.yamlconfig file, and not letting brittany do anything except write tostdout.
 There are no environment variables in this sandbox.I have two problems.
 One is that brittany calls

-is not defined.The second is that if I define the env var
+Directory.getAppUserDataDirectory(viareadConfigsWithUserConfiganduserConfigPath) which throws an exception when the environment variableHOMEis not defined.The second is that if I define the env var

-then brittany tries to write a config file there, but it has no write permissions in this sandbox.Is it possible to run brittany in a "pure" mode where it doesn't write a global config file?
+HOMEthen brittany tries to write a config file there, but it has no write permissions in this sandbox.Is it possible to run brittany in a "pure" mode where it doesn't write a global config file?

 I would also love to have the option for brittany to not touch

-flag does not seem to prevent$HOME
+$HOME.
+Sadly, setting--config-fileflag does not seem to prevent$HOMEaccess.